epfl-lara/stainless/core/src/sphinx/gettingstarted.rst

 ===============

 Stainless is currently only available as a command line tool, which exposes most of the functionality.
-See :ref:`installation` for some installation documentation.
+See `installation`_ for some installation documentation.

 Stainless compilation will generate two scripts for you, namely